-If the student is under 22 years of age at the commencement of the course, he should apply for an award subject to parental contribution, unless he satisfies one of the status conditions given in paragraph (e) on page 5 of the Guide to Independent Student Bursaries.
+If the student is under 22 years of age at the commencement of the course, they should apply for an award subject to parental contribution, unless they satisfy one of the status conditions given in paragraph (e) on page 5 of the Guide to Independent Student Bursaries.
 The conditions for an Independent Student Bursary are set out in the Guide to Independent Student Bursaries.

-Both types of award are subject to an assessment of the student's personal income, as described in section 9 (Dependent Students Only) and the Guide to Independent Student Bursaries (Independent Students Only).
+Both types of award are subject to an assessment of the student's personal income, as described in section 9 (dependent students only) and the Guide to Independent Student Bursaries (independent students only).